aofarrel/myco/doc/myco_simple.md

 # myco_simple
-myco_simple is the version of myco to use if you already have a bunch of fastqs, divided on a per-sample basis, individually gzipped, and at least one of these is true:
-* your fastqs are already decontaminated and cleaned
+myco_simple is the version of myco to use if you already have a bunch of fastqs, divided on a per-sample basis.
+It assumes you do not want to decontaminate your fastqs at all -- perhaps they are non-tuberculosis mycobacteria or already decontaminated -- but it does offer the option of cleaning with fastp.
-* you do not care about decontaminating/cleaning your fastqs
-* you want to run a very basic version of myco as a test
-* you want to compare the final output of a different version of myco versus what you would get without decontamination/fastp cleaning

-By "individually gzipped" we mean SAMN02599053_SRR1173122_1.fq.gz and SAMN02599053_SRR1173122_2.fq.gz, not SAMN02599053_SRR1173122.gz which contains two fastqs.
-Unlike other versions of myco, which are flexible with gzipped or not gzipped fastqs, the inputs to myco_simple **strictly** must be individually gzipped due to limitations of the variant caller.
+Each sample's read direction must be an individual gzipped file, e.g. SRR1173122_1.fq.gz and SRR1173122_2.fq.gz representing sample SRR1173122.
+Something like SRR1173122.gz which contains two fastqs would not work.
+Unlike more flexible versions of myco, the inputs to myco_simple **strictly** must be individually gzipped due to limitations of the variant caller.

 ## Notable inputs
 All non-fastq inputs are documented here: [inputs.md](./inputs.md)